 Both heat sources (diesel burner and heating elements) can be used at the same time for the maximum water heating capability.
-Turning only the 120 volt heating element(s) on will usually provide sufficient hot water for most household chores, but may not be sufficient for showering.
+Turning only the 120 volt heating

-The diesel burner is the primary heat source with at least 50,000 btu (more on select Oasis models), and the electric elements are secondary.
+The diesel burner is the primary heat source with at least 50,000 BTU (more on select Oasis models), and the electric elements are secondary.
 Depending on your hot water usage, using only the electric elements may be sufficient; however, if not, use the diesel burner when not plugged into shore power or in conjunction with the electric elements.